7RU7H/Archive/Reconnaissance/Active-Information-Gathering/DNS/DNS-Active-Recon.md

 #### DNS Zone Transfer

 TL;DR - DNS Zone Transfer - Database replication between related DNS servers in zone file is copied from a master DNS server to a slave server.
-If you can perform a DNS zone tranfer you can get alot of Network Information that the DNS server is connected to.
+If you can perform a DNS zone transfer you can get alot of Network Information that the DNS server is connected to.

 [DNS Zone Transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) *"also sometimes known by the inducing DNS query type AXFR, is a type of DNS transaction.
 It is one of the many mechanisms available for administrators to replicate DNS databases across a set of DNS servers.
 A zone transfer uses the Transmission Control Protocol for transport, and takes the form of a client–server transaction."* The result of a successful zone transfer is the zone file containing information about the entire DNS zone.